varigence/docs/bimlflex/setup/system-requirements.md

 The SSIS Server where SQL Server SSIS is used to execute SSIS packages requires the installation of the Varigence SSIS Custom Components using either the Varigence BimlFlex Developer installer or BimlFlex Runtime installer.

-The Varigence SSIS Components can also be installed using XCopy scripts provided by contacting BimlFlex support.

 The SQL Server where the Data Warehouse databases are deployed requires no specific installations or configurations.
 The developers and analysts must have adequate access to building the Data Warehouse.

 The SQL Server where the BimlFlex metadata databases are deployed requires no specific installations or configurations.
 It is required that the developers and analysts have adequate access to work with the metadata and target databases.

-More information on the Server installation can be found here: @bimlflex-server-installation
+More information on the Server installation can be found here: @bimlflex-ssis-server-install

 ## Database requirements